lammersbjorn/Spotify-to-LastFM-Converter/README.md

 2.  **Run the Conversion:**  Open a terminal, navigate to the script's directory, and run the script.
 You can customize the minimum playback time using the `--threshold` argument:

     ```bash
-    python converter.py --threshold 30000
+    python converter.py --threshold 30000 --max_scrobbles 2800
     ```

     *   `--threshold`:  Specifies the minimum play time in milliseconds for a song to be included in the output.
 The default value is 30000 (30 seconds).

+    *   `--max_scrobbles`: Specifies the maximum number of scrobbles (rows) per CSV file.
+If set to a value greater than 0, the output will be split into multiple CSV files, each with at most `max_scrobbles` rows.
+Useful for complying with daily scrobble limits.
+If 0, no splitting occurs.

-3.  **Output File:**  The script will generate a file named `output.csv` in the same directory.
-This file contains your Spotify history in a format suitable for Universal Scrobbler.
+3.  **Output File:**  The script will generate a file named `output.csv` (or multiple files named `output_1.csv`, `output_2.csv`, etc. if `--max_scrobbles` is specified) in the same directory.
+This file(s) contains your Spotify history in a format suitable for Universal Scrobbler.

 4.  **Process Multiple Files:** The script automatically processes all files matching the pattern `Streaming_History*.json` in the directory.
 No need to rename or move files individually.